Aishwarya-97/Linear-Regression/README.md

 - The data frame has been thoroughly inspected using the taught commands.
 - In the case of dataframes, the results contain the same rows and columns as expected
 - Regarding plots, making appropriate charts with the mentioned libraries and getting the right trends.Writing clear and concise inferences for the charts wherever asked.
 - The code is concise.
-Wherever appropriate, built-in functions are used instead of making the code longer (if-else statements, for loops,loc/iloc ).
+Wherever appropriate, built-in functions are used instead of making the code longer (if-else statements, for loops, loc/iloc ).
 - If new variables are created, the names are descriptive and unambiguous.
 Following the variable/dataframe names mentioned in the question wherever it is provided.
 - Charts are neatly formatted including proper chart sizes, annotations(if required) and labelling.
 - Mention the inferences for each of the graphs after thoroughly inspecting them.